 - Please find attached [document name] as requested.

-Yours sincerely, (when you know the person’s name)
+- Formal: Yours sincerely, (when you know the name) / Yours faithfully, (when you don’t)

-If you genuinely need to apologise for a delay or an error, do so directly and once.
+Many professionals over-apologise.
+Phrases like “Sorry for bothering you” at the start of every email signal lack of confidence.
+If you genuinely need to apologise, do so directly and once.
 Otherwise, get straight to your point.
 You have as much right to be in someone’s inbox as anyone else.

 Part Two — Communicating Effectively in Meetings